The Long-Term Effects of Alcohol on the Body

 The key to reversing some of that damage and preventing further health issues is learning how to live a sober lifestyle.
 If you’re addicted to alcohol, you may fear that this “key” is impossible—or at least unattainable for you.

-However, here at Hawaiian Island Recovery, our staff is ready and equipped to guide you through detox and rehab in a beautiful, tranquil, and supportive environment.
+However, here at Hawaii Island Recovery, our staff is ready and equipped to guide you through detox and rehab in a beautiful, tranquil, and supportive environment.
 Our holistic approach will guide you (or your loved one) towards healing of the body, mind, and spirit with the help of experiential and evidence-based interventions.